pingcap/tidb-operator/en/scale-a-tidb-cluster.md

 If TiFlash is deployed in the cluster, you can scale out TiFlash by modifying `spec.tiflash.replicas`.

+#### Scale TiCDC

+If TiCDC is deployed in the cluster, you can scale out TiCDC by modifying `spec.ticdc.replicas`.

 #### Scale in TiFlash

 1. Expose the PD service by using `port-forward`: